Oral thrush is usually harmless. It's common in babies and older people with dentures. It can be easily treated with medicines bought from a pharmacy.

 - go to regular check-ups if you have a long-term condition like diabetes

-- keep wearing dentures if they don't fit properly – see your dentist
+- do not keep wearing dentures if they don't fit properly – see your dentist